llm

 Each entry in toolURLs is the URL of a downstream microservice’s endpoint.
 Only function, web, and workflow endpoints can be exposed as tools - tasks and outbound events are silently skipped by the connector’s OpenAPI handler.
 When two endpoints share the same operation name, the first keeps the bare name and subsequent ones get _2, _3, … suffixes in argument order.

-messagesOut contains the full conversation including new messages produced by the LLM. usage is the aggregated llmapi.Usage across all turns.
+itemsOut contains the full conversation as an ordered []llmapi.Item log, including the new items produced by the LLM. usage is the aggregated llmapi.Usage across all turns. resolvedProvider reports which provider actually served the request; pass it back as the provider on a follow-up call to pin the same one.

 ChatOptions